mustafashabib/eatPalestine/_recipes/freekeh.md

 ---
 layout: page
+title: Freekeh
-title: Freekeh · Roasted Green Wheat
+subtitle: Roasted Green Wheat
 excerpt: "Freekeh is a smokey grain, prepared here with nuts and served like rice."

 categories: recipes